Penalties of Abduction: Understand Section 366 IPC

 • Section 366 is not necessary for simple Kidnapping.
 It only goes into effect when a woman is kidnapped or taken into custody with the intention of forcing her into an unlawful marriage or seducing her into having illicit relations.
 If such a purpose was not there when the accused seduced the girl, then even a subsequent act of intercourse with the kidnapped or abducted female cannot bring the case within the ambit of Section 366.

 • Seduction in this section refers to both recurring unlawful sexual encounters as well as luring someone into engaging in sexual activity for the first time.
-The fundamental element of seduction is disregarded in the case of a woman who regularly practised the profession of a prostitute, and as a result, the offence under Section 366 cannot be committed in relation to such a woman.
+The fundamental element of seduction is disregarded in the case of a woman who regularly practises the profession of a prostitute.
+As a result, the offence under Section 366 cannot be committed in relation to such a woman.

 What are the Ingredients of Section 366 IPC?